Skip to content

 Teacher Retention in Public Schools: A Review of the Research on

 What does it take to keep teachers engaged and energized?
 What are the key factors influencing teacher satisfaction and retention?
-Read this analysis of national teacher retention research by Dr. Maleka L. Donaldson Upbeat’s director of research and Brown University professor, Dr. Matthew A. Kraft, and Dr. Nicole S. Simon to understand the reasoning behind each category of the Upbeat survey in depth.
+Read this analysis of national teacher retention research by Dr. Matthew A. Kraft, Dr. Maleka L. Donaldson, and Dr. Nicole S. Simon to understand the reasoning behind each category of the Upbeat survey in depth.

 Download the research report >